ianxek/saczilla/saczilla/saczilla001_modified_fibo.md

 a type `int` with about 70 million bits or 10MB !
 I told you I liked sidetracking.

-So, back to the code, I choose to always compute some stuff I add modulo 2, which of course ensures I can't overflow, and made a little trick so that the inner loop was not evidently independent of the outer loop.
+So, back to the code, I choose to always compute some stuff I add modulo 2, which of course ensures I can't overflow, and played a little trick so that the inner loop was not evidently independent of the outer loop.
 It's a very stupid trick, but that code is not meant to test _me_, but rather the _compiler_ and how he can find his way out of the bit bag.

 Initially, I wanted to give SaC some time to really show it's strength, because as you'll see SaC has an overhead compared to straight C. But then I noticed that something strange happened… the more I gave SaC space, the tinier `gcc` looked.
 It’s a bit like in ATS, the more verbose you are, the more powerful spells you can invoke, which just blows away all contenders.
 Why always refer to ATS ?
 Because I _really_ like ATS too, and because I feel SaC could live with ATS, and because this post is not a peer-reviewed publication and I can talk about what I want.

 Here's the [C code on the right compared to the SaC one](https://github.com/ianxek/saczilla/tree/main/saczilla).
-The first aspect that stands out is the very high resemblance between both codes : SaC is much better used without specifying the types as we do in C, but since the compiler supposes that integer literals are `i32` we help it by adding a type suffix to those literals.
+The first aspect that stands out -- apart from the fact that [I code in Vim](https://ianxek.github.io/why_vim.html) and you should too -- is the very high resemblance between both codes : SaC is much better used without specifying the types as we do in C, but since the compiler supposes that integer literals are `i32` we help it by adding a type suffix to those literals.